Mohamad Kdouh (footballer, born 1997)

-Mohamad Jalal Kdouh (مُحَمَّد جَلَال قَدُّوح, /apc-LB/; born 10 July 1997) is a Lebanese footballer who plays as a forward for club Jwaya.
+Mohamad Jalal Kdouh (محمد جلال قدوح, /apc-LB/; born 10 July 1997) is a Lebanese footballer who plays as a forward for club Safa.
 Mainly a striker, Kdouh can also play as a winger.

 Coming through the youth system, Kdouh began his senior career at Ahed in 2013, winning multiple titles – most notably the 2019 AFC Cup.
 He was sent on loan abroad, to Bangladeshi side Bashundhara Kings in 2019, to Saudi Arabian side Al Jandal in 2020, and to Iraqi sides Amanat Baghdad and Al-Zawraa in 2021 and 2022.
 Kdouh moved to Safa on a permanent deal in 2023, and then returned to Amanat Baghdad in 2024.

 Having represented Lebanon internationally at youth levels, Kdouh made his senior debut in the 2019 WAFF Championship, where he also scored his first goal.